aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

 ### Create the KMS key

+In the next section, you will use **Fleet Manager** which leverages **Session Manager**, a capability of AWS Systems Manager, to troubleshoot the test Windows EC2 instance.
+AWS Key Management Service (AWS KMS) encryption must be enabled in your session preferences to use Fleet Manager features.
+To meet this requirement, you will now create a KMS key.

+**To create the custom KMS key**

 1. Open the **AWS Key Management Service (KMS)** console at https://console.aws.amazon.com/kms/home.
 1. In the navigation pane, choose **Customer managed keys**.
 1. Choose **Create key**.